Canonical Byte-String Encoding for Finite-Ring Cryptosystems: Model, implementation scope, and Lean 4 formalization

 For each supported modulus \(m\), the abstract codec interface is

 The encoder produces valid \BaseM{} digits only, and the decoder either reconstructs an admissible byte string or reports failure.
-The abstract encoder and decoder are formalized in \LeanSpec{145}{181}, while the fact that every emitted symbol lies in \([0,m)\) is recorded in \LeanStream{25}{31}.
+The abstract encoder and decoder are formalized in \LeanSpec{146}{182}, while the fact that every emitted symbol lies in \([0,m)\) is recorded in \LeanStream{27}{33}.

-The core model treats residue digits as elements of \(\Fin(m)\) from the outset, so malformed raw naturals outside the residue range do not appear inside the proved interface; see \LeanParams{31}{33} for the digit type and \LeanSpec{191}{238} for the boundary validators on plain numeric inputs.
-The zero-length case is explicit as well: if the length prefix decodes to \(0\), the decoder returns the empty byte string immediately, as in \LeanSpec{154}{168}.
-The corresponding zero-length decoding lemmas appear in \LeanStream{133}{169}.
+The core model treats residue digits as elements of \(\Fin(m)\) from the outset, so malformed raw naturals outside the residue range do not appear inside the proved interface; see \LeanParams{32}{34} for the digit type and \LeanSpec{184}{239} for the boundary validators on plain numeric inputs.
+The zero-length case is explicit as well: if the length prefix decodes to \(0\), the decoder returns the empty byte string immediately, as in \LeanSpec{159}{169}.
+The corresponding zero-length decoding lemmas appear in \LeanStream{135}{172}.

-\subsection{Implementation and Proof Scope}
+\subsection{Implementation and proof scope}

-The public artifacts consist of a Rust library released as \(\mathsf{sym\text{-}adv\text{-}encoding}\)~\cite{riabov2026encodingcrate} and a Lean 4 formalization with machine-checked proofs in the same project repository~\cite{riabov2026encodingrepo}.
+The public artifacts consist of a Rust library and a Lean 4 formalization with machine-checked proofs.
+Both are released in the same project repository~\cite{riabov2026encodingrepo}.
 On the Rust side, the main byte-oriented entry points are \(\mathsf{encode\_bytes\_base\_m\_len}\) and \(\mathsf{decode\_bytes\_base\_m\_len}\), with UTF-8 frontends above them.
-On the proof side, Lean formalizes the abstract codec, including supported parameters, fixed-width prefixes, payload transduction, and end-to-end stream properties.
+On the proof side, Lean formalizes the abstract codec, including supported parameters, fixed-width prefixes, payload transduction, and end-to-end stream properties in Lean 4~\cite{demoura2021lean4}; the trusted-kernel and elaboration lineage behind the environment is described in~\cite{demoura2015lean}.
+The current development is width-parametric rather than tied to one machine word size, and the repository includes concrete \(64\)-, \(128\)-, and \(256\)-bit instantiations and smoke theorems in \LeanExamples{58}{70}.

 The proof scope is intentionally limited to the abstract specification boundary.
 It does \emph{not} verify the Rust implementation line by line.
 Parser hardening, allocation limits, low-level I/O, and other engineering details therefore remain implementation concerns rather than machine-checked theorems.